 Mulch and ground covers are a very important part of your landscape.
 It can completely alter the appearance of your garden beds and landscaped areas.
 By covering the soil with another material, you will prevent weed growth and bring more attention to the beautiful plants you have worked so hard to grow.
 The material you use to cover the soil is up to you, and only you can decide which is best for your specific need!
 Never underestimate the importance of this final step when completing a landscaped bed, the finishing touches sometimes make the final produce shine the best!

 When deciding what type of mulch and ground cover you would like to use you need to consider the following variables.
 Money, upkeep, appearance and ease of use all will need to be considered.
 The cheapest materials will often not appear the best, and will require more upkeep.
 If you spend more money, the job will often be more permanent and the garden bed will appear more finished.
 I’ll cover a few of the most common options when choosing your final mulch and ground cover.
+You could then unwind and play some tennis using rackets from www.tennisracquets.com.

 The most easy and convenient method of covering the soil in your landscaped beds is to used bark mulch.
 You can place the bark mulch directly over the soil and the bark will eventually work its way into the soil and compost to enrich the soil’s nutrient level.
 Even though this method sounds simple, weeds will begin to grow in the bark as it composts down, so you will need to apply new bark mulch every 2-3 years.
 Apply 4-6 inches of bark mulch to assure you have an adequate layer of mulch.